jamescherti/outline-indent.el/README.md

 - Close fold(s): `zc`, `zC`, `zM`
 - Toggle folds: `za`
 - Next visible fold/heading: `]]` and `[[`
-- Move forward/backward to the subheading at the same level: `gj` and `gk`
+- Move forward/backward to the same indentation level: `gj` and `gk`

 You may want to set a few additional key mappings:
 ```emacs-lisp